Stacked butter mochi on a white ceramic plate.

 How can I make a small portion?

-Can I freeze the butter mochi?
+Can I freeze butter mochi?

 Can I use other types of milk instead of evaporated milk?